yodeng/text2bin/README.md

 # hello!
 ```

-*text2bin also can be used for binary binary file, but this not for recommend.*
+*text2bin also can be used for binary binary file, but this is not for recommend.*